 The Mystic Knot is a popular feng shui symbol.
 Being a combination of six times the infinity symbol, this feng shui knot symbolizes a long and happy life full of good fortune.
-Mystic knot is sometimes referred to as the endless knot because it looks like it swallows its own tail.
+Because it appears as though the mystic knot is swallowing its own tail, it is also know as the infinite knot.
 In Buddhism, the mystic knot is one of the 8 magical auspicious objects.

 One of these symbols is that of Chinese coins.
-If you’re interested in feng shui, you’ve probably seen these coins strung together with red cord and wondered about their significance.
-In feng shui, Chinese coins are powerful and meaningful amulets that can be used in your home to invite wealth, good fortune, and prosperity.
+If you’re into feng shui, you’ve definitely come across these coins strung together with red cord, and you wonder what they mean.
+In feng shui, Chinese coins are powerful and meaningful amulets that you can use in your home to invite wealth, good fortune, and prosperity.

 Chinese coins were once currency in ancient China, so it makes sense that they represent wealth and abundance.
-They are considered one of the Eight Treasures along with the pearl, lozenge, stone chime, rhinoceros’s horn, mirror, book, and leaf, which are all symbols of good fortune and prosperity.
+They are one of the Eight Treasures, along with the pearl, lozenge, stone chime, rhinoceros’ horn, mirror, book, and leaf, all of which represent good fortune and wealth.

 You will typically find Chinese coins strung together with a red or yellow ribbon or cord so they can be hung on the wall.
 The color red is auspicious in feng shui and symbolizes vitality, protection, and life force energy.